 In the era my father describes, they rarely carried devices while hiking.
 They relied on maps, trail knowledge, a compass, and a general sense of direction.

 They didn't worry about running out of power.
 They didn’t have to.

 In the thirty-plus years since my father’s stories, things have changed ... big time.

-Today we live in the “smartphone era” where people can not only call their friends, relatives, and acquaintances from nearly anywhere in the world but also connect with seemingly anyone online in a matter of seconds and in a multitude of ways.
+Today we live in the “smartphone era” where people can not only call their friends, relatives, and acquaintances from nearly anywhere in the world but also connect with seemingly anyone online in a matter of seconds and in many ways.

 Apps like Instagram, Twitter, Facebook, YouTube, and Snapchat make sharing experiences, memories, and opening up dialogues wherever you are incredibly easy.

-This brings me to the question that I have been thinking about for some time.
+This brings me to the question I have been thinking about for some time.

 What place does technology, specifically cell phones, have in the outdoors and on various adventures?

 As humans, we long for connection with others.
 In many ways, we derive our sense of meaning and purpose from interacting with other people.